danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 React sets itself apart with several key features:

 - Virtual DOM: How react handles rendering for high performance
-- Component-Based: Promotes reusability, maintainability, and scalability, making it an ideal choice for complex UI development.
+- Component-Based: Promotes reusability, maintainability, and scalability, making it an ideal choice for complex UI development
 - JSX (Javascript Syntax Extension / Javascript XML) templating language enables you to write JS and HTML code alongside eachother
 - One-Way Data binding: So how the data flows from parent to child, so we can guarantee mutations don't disrupt the components
-- Declarative Syntax: React makes code more readable and therefore less prone to bugs.
+- Declarative Syntax: React makes code more readable and therefore less prone to bugs
-- Extensibility: React has many extensions, you can use what comes out of the box or include a different option.
+- Extensibility: React has many packages (extensions), you can use what comes out of the box or include a different option
 - If you think Lego... you can follow the instructions or build your own (Redux, TanstackQuery, Zustand etc)
+- --
 - It supports mobile app development with React Native
-- Now supports server-side rendering and static site generation with NextJS.
+- Now supports server-side rendering and static site generation with NextJS

----

-### Today's agenda

-- Virtual DOM
-- Components
-- JSX
-- Handling events
-- Handling data (props and state)
-- Hooks
-- Exercise / Demo (Live coding)<!-- .element: class="fragment" -->

 ---